 P1 – Let’s begin!

-Partners will begin to communicate and learn to use the etwinning platform for exchanging information and media.
-One teacher in every school will be appointed to manage the platform and will be responsible for uploading media.
-Also a teacher in every school will be appointed to handle the mobility tool.
-Ioannis Arvanitakis from Peiramatiko Dimotiko Scholeio Florinas will create and maintain the project’s webpage where the products of the activities will be uploaded.
-Responsible for this activity will be the School from Florina, Greece.
+Partners started communication and learned how to use the etwinning platform for exchanging information and media.
+One teacher in every school has been appointed to manage the platform and is responsible for uploading media.
+Also, a teacher in every school has been appointed to handle the mobility tool.
+Ioannis Arvanitakis from Peiramatiko Dimotiko Scholeio Florinas created and maintains the project’s webpage and the Facebook page where the products of the activities will be uploaded.

 P2 – Talk to parents

-All partners will present our common project to the parents of our students.
-A meeting will be held in every school where teachers will present the project to parents and discuss their participation in the activities.
-Another issue that will be discussed is the participation of students in the mobilities and the hosting of guest students in each community.
-Responsible for this activity will be all partner schools.
+All partners presented our common project to the parents of our students.
+An online meeting was held in every school where teachers presented the project to parents and discussed their participation in the activities.
+A presentation of the project was sent to all parents via email.
+Another issue that was mentioned concerns the participation of students in the mobilities and the hosting of guest students in each community, especially in relation to the covid-19 pandemic and the restrictions to travel.

 P3 – Logomania

-Students from all schools create logos for our project “What a wonderful world”, using various techniques (drawing, collage, digital art, etc).
-Every school selects one logo after a voting procedure and the six selected logos are published in the etwinning platform and in the project’s webpage.
-All students from partner schools participate in this activity.
-The selection of the final logo will be decided at the first general meeting in Venice.
-Responsible for this activity will be all partner schools.
+Students from all schools created logos for our project “What a wonderful world”, using various techniques (drawing, collage, digital art, etc.).
+Every school selected one logo after a voting procedure, and the six selected logos were published in the etwinning platform and in the project’s webpage.
+All students from partner schools participated in this activity.
+The selection of the final logo was decided by a final vote from students from all the schools and is now on our webpage.

 P4 – Our Erasmus corners

-Each partner will create an Erasmus corner in their school where we will collect and present information to students, parents and visitors and introduce the school community to our project.
-A teacher in every school will undertake the task to maintain the Erasmus corner, that will be enriched by all students in every school with maps, statistical data, photo exhibition, collages, paintings, exchange gifts etc as the project unfolds.
-Responsible for this activity will be all partner schools.
+Each partner created an Erasmus corner in their school where we collect and present information to students, parents, and visitors and introduce the school community to our project.
+A teacher in every school undertook the task to maintain the Erasmus corner, which is continually enriched by all students in every school with maps, statistical data, photo exhibitions, collages, paintings, exchange gifts etc as the project unfolds.

 P5 – Have you heard of climate change?

-All partners collaborate online and create questionnaires for students, parents and teachers in order to document their initial knowledge and perceptions on climate change and sustainability.
-Questionnaires will be handed out or submitted online by students, parents and teachers in each school.
-The data will be collected for each partner and will be presented in our first meeting in Venice.
-All data will be uploaded to the etwinning platform and to the project webpage.
-Responsible for this activity will be the School from Florina, Greece.
+All partners collaborated online and created questionnaires for students, parents, and teachers in order to document their initial knowledge and perceptions of climate change and sustainability.
+Questionnaires were handed out or submitted online by students, parents, and teachers in each school.
+The data were collected for each partner and presented in our first meeting in Venice.
+All data were also uploaded to the etwinning platform and to the project webpage.

 P6 – What a wonderful world!

-Every partner creates a short guide in the form of leaflet, video or presentation about our local environment with information, photos, videos, and other media about the flora, fauna and natural resources.
-Students and teachers in every school cooperate with local environmental authorities, museums, and NGOs to gather information.
-All leaflets, videos, and presentations will be uploaded to the project webpage and etwinning platform to be shared with the rest of the partners.
-Responsible for this activity will be all partner schools.
+Every partner created short guides in the form of videos, presentations, and animations about our local schools, cities, and local environment.
+Students and teachers in every school cooperated with local environmental authorities, museums, and NGOs to gather information.
+All media are uploaded to the project webpage and etwinning platform to be shared with the rest of the partners.

 P7 – Views of our environment